Nasa28/ror-social-scaffold/README.md

 As a guest user:

-- I want to be able to create account/log in.
+- You can create account/log in.
-- I can see only “Sign in” and “Sign out” page.
+- You can see only “Sign in” and “Sign out” page.

 As a logged-in user: